vmsmith/CookBook/soup_celery_root_leek.md

 8. Let the soup cool a bit, then blend until smooth
 9. Taste, and season with additional salt and pepper if desired
 10. If the soup is too thick, thin it with water or stock
 11. Food mill it if necessary

+**Variations:** Celery root has a distinctive flavor, but don’t hesitate to experiment with adding other ingredients.
+Cubes of pear or apple could be cooked with the cubes of celery root and puréed, a dusting of nutmeg, or some tangy crème fraîche instead of the olive oil are all worthy additions.

+If you’re feeling opulent, this soup lends itself very well to shaved truffles scattered over the top.